am1macdonald/portfolio/README.md

 This is a collection of some of my favorite projects I have built over the years.

-// section under construction

 ## Technologies

-Built with create react app for rapid setup and support of tooling.

-// section under construction
+Built with Svelte.
+Yes it's overkill.

 ## Installation